 - Original content that is not tied to traditional TV networks or production studios.

-Not always, because there are free options.
+Not always, as there are free options available.
 However, free services usually have severe limitations.
 You may need to upgrade to a paid IPTV service for a better experience.

 Yes, some IPTV services let you watch content for free.
 However, some may be illegal, and others may have limited content.